Mimi's Organic Eats » Recipes » Cookies

 - Butter: I use Organic Valley Salted Butter, so if you want to make them just like I did at my bakery, then use all the ingredients listed here as ingredients really can alter the flavor of a cookie.

 - Pumpkin: I use organic pumpkin puree, which is what gives these cookies flavor as well as that soft and pillowy texture.
+Don't use pumpkin pie filling as that has added sugars and spices, which we don't need.

 - All Purpose Flour: My favorite is Cairnspring Mills.

 - Cinnamon: I use organic Korintje cinnamon, which is my favorite variety and it has a very specific flavor as well.
 Using a different variety will alter the flavor of your cookies.
+Read more in the Best Cinnamon to Bake With.

 - Vanilla Bean: I use organic ground vanilla bean, which also adds depth of flavor to these pumpkin cookies.
 You can use vanilla extract in its place, but the cookies will not have the same flavor.